DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 The wolves attack the players from all directions, aiming to surround them.

 > [!combat]- **Balancing the Wolves**
-> This combat encounter is an **bloody** encounter against a party of five 3rd-level players, a CR 1 ally (Ireena Kolyana), two CR 1/4 allies (swarms of ravens), and a CR 0 ally (Muriel in raven form), and will consume approximately 58% of their total maximum hit points.
+> This combat encounter is a **brutal** encounter against a party of five 3rd-level players, a CR 1 ally (Ireena Kolyana), two CR 1/4 allies (swarms of ravens), and a CR 0 ally (Muriel in raven form), and will consume approximately 67% of their total maximum hit points.
 For parties of smaller or larger sizes, modify the encounter as follows:
 >
 > * ***Three Players.*** Reduce the number of wolves to 3.
-> * ***Four Players.*** Reduce the number of wolves to 4.
+> * ***Four Players.*** Reduce the number of wolves to 5.
-> * ***Six Players.*** Reduce the number of wolves to 1 and increase the number of werewolves to 2.
+> * ***Six Players.*** Increase the number of wolves to 9 and increase the number of werewolves to 2.

 Have the players, **wolves**, **werewolf** (in wolf form), and (if they are with the party) Ireena, the two **swarms of ravens**, and Muriel (a **wereraven** in raven form) roll initiative.
 Any character with a passive Wisdom (Perception) score lower than 14 is surprised.